 - 1 large egg

-- 1 teaspoon vanilla extract
+- 1 and 1/2 teaspoons pure vanilla extract

 - optional: coarse sugar for sprinkling on top before baking

 - optional: confectioners’ sugar for sifting on top after baking